-While every effort is made to give the students the subjects they desire, students should note that some subjects cannot be combined, due to constraints beyond Faculty control.
+While every effort is made to give the students the subjects they desire, students should note that it may not be possible to combine some subjects due to constraints beyond Faculty control.
 They should, therefore, check on current timetables before making a preliminary selection, and where necessary consult the Heads of Departments.